First-in-Class Treatment for Enteric Hyperoxaluria

 Based on these data, the high unmet medical need, and the enzyme’s specific mechanism of action, Allena is initially developing ALLN-177 for adult patients with enteric hyperoxaluria.
 Enteric hyperoxaluria results from a chronic and unremediable underlying GI disorder associated with malabsorption, such as bariatric surgery complications or Crohn’s disease, which predisposes patients to excess oxalate absorption.
 Enteric hyperoxaluria is the more severe type of secondary hyperoxaluria.

 Patients with primary or severe secondary hyperoxaluria and declining kidney function, are at risk for systemic oxalosis, which refers to the presence of excess oxalate throughout the body, including the blood, bones, joints, eyes and heart.
-We believe that the ability of ALLN-177 to degrade oxalate in the GI tract to prevent systemic oxalate absorption and therefore decrease the renal oxalate burden is well suited for testing in this patient populations.
+We believe that the ability of ALLN-177 to degrade oxalate in the GI tract to prevent systemic oxalate absorption and therefore decrease the renal oxalate burden is well suited for testing in these patient populations.
 If ALLN-177 can reduce urine and plasma oxalate levels in these patients, it may be able to diminish the amount of systemic oxalate available for calcium oxalate crystal formation and deposition in the kidney and other organs or tissues.

 The FDA has also granted separate orphan drug designations to ALLN-177 for the treatment of primary hyperoxaluria and for the treatment of pediatric hyperoxaluria.
 In addition, the European Commission has granted orphan designation for ALLN-177 for the treatment of primary hyperoxaluria.
 In light of these designations and the high unmet need, the company is planning to initiate a Phase 2 clinical trial in adolescents and adults with primary hyperoxaluria or severe forms of secondary hyperoxaluria, both of which can lead to systemic oxalosis, a potentially fatal disorder.